STOCKS NEWS EUROPE-UK small caps down 0.2 percent early on

-The FTSE Small Caps index falls 0.2 percent in early deals, tracking similar falls by the mid caps, also down 0.2 percent, while the blue chips shed 0.1 percent.
+The FTSE Small Cap ,.FTSC> index is down 0.2 percent in early trade, tracking similar falls by the FTSE 100 and FTSE 250 indexes, both also down 0.2 percent following strong gains in the previous session.

-SkyePharma jumps 11.8 percent as the drugs group says it has received a $10 million milestone payment on the U.S. launch of painkiller Exparel, and that it is entitled to receive further contingent milestone payments of up to an aggregate of $52 million, as well receiving 3 percent of net sales of Exparel in the United States and elsewhere.
+HMV drops 10.5 percent with retailers under-pressure following a cautious trading statement outlook from high street blue chip Next, and with the Financial Times reporting that the owner of Time Out listings magazine, Peter Dubens, is one of the possible bidders for HMV Live, owned by the struggling music retailer.

-Desire Petroleum gains 4.3 percent as the Falkland Islands oil & gas explorer says drilling at its farm-in well 14/15-4a in licence Pl004b has confirmed the pre-drill interpretation of multiple hydrocarbon-bearing reservoirs meaning it now has significant, contingent resources assigned to the company for the first time.
+Wincanton gains 6.1 percent as Numis Securities repeats its "buy" rating and 125 pence target price on the logistics firm following completion of its European disposals and recent refinancing.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net